microsoft/VerifiableCredentials-Crypto-SDK-Typescript/libs/sdk/README.md

 You can use the KeyStoreFactory\.create\('KeyStoreInMemory') to create the KeyStore, KeyStoreInMemory in this case\.

-## SubtleCrypto
+## Subtle

-SubtleCrypto is the standardized API defined by W3C and is the basis of the primitives API\.
+Subtle is the standardized API defined by W3C and is the basis of the primitives API\.

     const subtle = SubtleCryptoFactory\.create\('SubtleCryptoNode');
     const key = await subtle\.generateKey\(